TrotylTN/F2016_CSCI4061_Project_1/README.md

 * Annelies Odermann
     * Fixed the unreasonable error when options and specific target in a random order.
 * Lidiya Dergacheva
-    * Reviewed the code and added comments.
+    * Stepped through the code to make sure everything is working right and added comments.

 **Syntax**